 She had three children with her first husband, Jonathan Peale Bishop.
 Later, she married Edward Hower.

-Her novel, Foreign Affairs, was made into a television movie starring Eric Stoltz.
+Her novel Foreign Affairs was made into a TV movie starring Eric Stoltz.